MEHDI342/CUDAM/README.md

-# CUDA-to-Metal MPS Translation Project
+# CUDA-to-Metal MPS Translation Project (ONLY FOR MAC M1 CARDS, FOR THE MOMENT!)

 ![CUDAM Logo](assets/cudam_logo.png)